-You also have the option of picking the groceries up yourself in store, which still saves you the hassle of walking the aisles in search of your desired items.
+You also have the option of picking the groceries up yourself in the store, which still saves you the hassle of walking the aisles in search of your desired items.
 Simply shop for what you want on Instacart, select a pickup time, and show up to the grocery store later to pick up your items.
-Only select locations of some grocery stores offer the option of pick-up.
+Only select locations of some grocery stores offer the pickup option.

 A personal shopper will choose all your produce for you, carefully selecting fresh items on your behalf.
 You can also leave a note for your shopper, specifying the level of ripeness you’d prefer for your fruits and vegetables.
 For example, if you’re planning to make banana bread tomorrow, you’ll want very ripe fruit, but if you’re preparing avocado toast next week, you may want to specify less ripe produce.
 Instacart shoppers are also attentive to expiration dates, so you don’t have to worry about receiving items that expire tomorrow.
 Shoppers handle fragile items such as eggs and glass jars with care.

 To find out the stores from which Instacart offers delivery, enter your zip code here.
 If Instacart delivers in your area, you’ll find a list of grocery stores that your Instacart shopper can visit on your behalf.
 New stores get added to the list pretty routinely, so you can check back to see if your favorite store has made the cut.

 If you’re in the market for a part-time job that offers flexibility and the ability to choose your own hours, Instacart could be an option to consider.
-Instacart hires both Full Service Shoppers and In Store Shoppers.
-Full Service Shoppers are independent contractors who shop for and deliver orders.
+Instacart hires both Full-Service Shoppers and In-Store Shoppers.
+Full-Service Shoppers are independent contractors who shop for and deliver orders.
 There is no maximum cap on weekly hours, although these contractors are required to have a vehicle with the proper insurance coverage.
-In Store Shoppers are part-time employees who can only work up to 29 hours a week, and those hours will fluctuate on a weekly basis based on customer demand.
-In Store Shoppers also stay at a single store location for the duration of their shift, helping customers shop for their orders — thus, these employees don’t have to own a car.
-For more information about the sign-up process you’ll need to go through to become a shopper, click here.
+In-Store Shoppers are part-time employees who can only work up to 29 hours a week, and those hours will fluctuate on a weekly basis based on customer demand.
+In-Store Shoppers also stay at a single store location for the duration of their shift, helping customers shop for their orders — thus, these employees don’t have to own a car.
+For more information about the signup process, you’ll need to go through to become a shopper.
+Click here.